amchugh689/codecamp-2026/Beginner/JavaScript/lessons/new-lessons/06-For-Loops.md

 ```

-Lets break this down - fortunately for you not in the rap sense:
+Let's break this down - fortunately for you not in the rap sense:

 - **for**: this is the keyword that says we are going to make a for loop
 - **()**: inside the brackets goes 3 things, where we start, the condition and the update: